-Petitioner repeats and re-alleges the allegations contained in the preceding 129. paragraphs of this Complaint-Petition as if fully set forth herein.
+105.129.
+Petitioner repeats and re-alleges the allegations contained in the preceding paragraphs of this Complaint-Petition as if fully set forth herein.

-- 130. The Constitution establishes due process rights for "all 'persons' within the United States, including [noncitizens], whether their presence here is lawful, unlawful, temporary, or permanent."
+106.130.
+The Constitution establishes due process rights for "all 'persons' within the United States, including [noncitizens], whether their presence here is lawful, unlawful, temporary, or permanent."
 Zadvydas v.
-Davis, 533 U.S. 678, 693 (2001). - on May 14, 2025, was wholly unjustified, as would be his re-detention on the same basis.
+Davis, 533 U.S. 678, 693 (2001).

+107.131.
+The government's detention of Dr. Khan Suri, prior to his pretrial release on bond on May 14, 2025, wais wholly unjustified, as would be his re-detention on the same basis.
 The government has not demonstrated that Dr. Khan Suri-a husband to a U.S. citizen, a father of three young children, and with no criminal history-needs to be detained.
 See Zadvydas, 533 U.S. at 690 (finding immigration detention must further the twin goals of (1) ensuring the noncitizen's appearance during removal proceedings and (2) preventing danger to the community).
-There is no credible argument that Dr. Khan Suri cannot be safely released back to his family. - 132.
-Moreover, Dr. Khan Suri's detention was punitive as it bore no "reasonable relation" to any legitimate government purpose.
+There is no credible argument that Dr. Khan Suri cannot be safely released back to his family.

+108.132.
+Moreover, Dr. Khan Suri's detention wais punitive as it boreears no "reasonable relation" to any legitimate government purpose.
 Zadvydas, 533 U.S. at 690 (finding immigration detention is civil and thus ostensibly "nonpunitive in purpose and effect").
-The sole basis of his detention-the Policy and the Rubio Determination-is unlawful for the reasons discussed supra.
-Here, there is every indication that his "detention [was] not to facilitate deportation, or to protect against risk of flight or dangerousness, but to incarcerate for other reasons."
+The sole basis of his detention-the Foreign Policy Ground and the purported Rubio Determination-isare unlawful for the reasons discussed supra.
+Here, there is every indication that his "detention [was]is not to facilitate deportation, or to protect against risk of flight or dangerousness, but to incarcerate for other reasons."
 Demore v.
 Kim, 538 U.S. 510, 532-33 (2003) (Kennedy, J., concurring).
+The same would be true of his re-detention on the same basis.

+Case 1:25-cv-00480-PTG-WBP Document 78-2 Filed 06/23/25 Page 37 of 46 PageID# 1122

-The same would be true of his re-detention on the same basis. - 133.
-The punitive nature of Dr. Khan Suri's detention was compounded by the degrading and harmful conditions in which he was confined: he had extremely limited access to recreation and contact with the outside world; he was initially denied the ability to practice his faith; he was forced to sleep on the floor of a TV room in an overcrowded dorm, deprived of all but a few hours of sleep; he was denied clean undergarments and adequate nutrition; and he was subjected, with no valid basis whatsoever, to more severe restrictions and treatment than other detained individuals despite posing no danger to others.
+109.133.
+The punitive nature of Dr. Khan Suri's detention wais compounded by the degrading and harmful conditions in which he wais being confined: he hads extremely limited access to recreation and contact with the outside world; he was initially denied the ability to practice his faith; until recently, he was forced to sleep on the floor of a TV room in an overcrowded dormTV room, deprived of all but a few hours of sleep; he wasis being denied clean undergarments and adequate nutrition; and he wasis being subjected, with no valid basis whatsoever, to more severe restrictions and treatment than other detained individuals despite posing no danger to others.